Healthy Homes Assessment Mornington

 Draught Stopping Mornington

-If a draught can be felt through gaps that are too large or holes the area needs to be sealed.
+If a draught can be felt through gaps that are too large or holes that it needs to be closed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps and holes?

-See the full details to the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections